KayEss/mkschroot/README.md

 * `release`: The operating system version you wish to make use of.
 * `conf`: The fields used for the schroot configuration file (in `/etc/schroot/chroot.d/`).
 The following fields are required: `root-users`, `users`, and the following are optional: `description`, `type`, `personality`, `directory`.
 Do read the part about common fields though.

+The other options are:

+* `base-packages`: Packages that are to be installed in all chroots.
+* `root`: The directory where you want the chroots to be created in by default (override this using the `directory` setting within a chroot).
+* `source`: Where the packages can be installed from.

 #### Common configuration items ####